Since the COVID-19 Pandemic started, we have been receiving calls from landlords and tenants asking about their respective rights.

 In Executive Order No. 128, Governor Murphy announced that tenants can use their security deposit plus accumulated interest to be applied or credited towards rent payments during the Pandemic or up to 60 days after.
 Tenants just need to notify their landlords in writing (email or text even) that they wish to exercise this right.
 Tenants are not obligated to replenish the security deposit unless there is a lease extension or renewal.
 Landlords may still request reimbursement for property damage after the lease expires in accordance with Security Deposit Act, but the affected landlord is no longer the keeper of the deposit and will need to take action to pursue it.

 Landlords are obviously panicked and with good reason – – their tenants can stop paying rent and landlords currently have no means to evict them.
 However, tenants should be aware that the Moratorium does not just allow them to stop paying rent without consequence – – they will still be responsible for back rent owed and subject to eviction when the Moratorium is lifted.
-Landlords can also file civil actions for collection of back rent.
-Somewhere down the line, we are likely to see a large number of evictions and collection actions arising out of this period and we are seriously concerned about the a rise in homelessness and bankruptcies.
+Landlords can also file civil actions for the collection of back rent.
+Somewhere down the line, we are likely to see a large number of evictions and collection actions arising out of this period and we are seriously concerned about the rise in homelessness and bankruptcies.

 Contact a New Brunswick NJ Landlord Tenant Attorney Today

-If you have a landlord/tenant related question in New Brunswick, Middlesex County or the surrounding areas, contact Craig Rothenberg for a consultation.
+If you have a landlord/tenant-related question in New Brunswick, Middlesex County or the surrounding areas, contact Craig Rothenberg for a consultation.
 Craig Rothenberg is an experienced landlord-tenant attorney who will fight to make sure you are complying with the pertinent laws and/or that your rights have not been violated.